Saalim-Baba/DiscordMusicBot/README.md

 ## Introduction

 The YouTube Music Discord Bot leverages `yt-dlp` for downloading and extracting audio from YouTube videos and `ffmpeg` for streaming the audio in Discord voice channels.
 The bot provides an easy way for users to enjoy music together in real-time on Discord.
-This project is shared privately and not intended for public distribution or use due to the nature of youtubes guidelines.
+This project is shared privately and not intended for public distribution or use, due to youtube guidelines.

 ## Features